rotundasoftware/backbone.viewOptions/README.md

 }
 ```

-#### `view.setOptions( optionHash )`

-Sets the view's options to the values in `optionHash` as appropriate, given the option declarations in the `view.options` property (see below).
-If a "required" option is not supplied (and is not already a property of the view), an exception will be raised.

 #### `view.options` property

 An "option declarations" array should be supplied as the `options` property of the view class.
 Each element in the array must be a string or an object.
-* A string element simply white-lists the name of an option that should be attached to the view when it is supplied in `view.setOptions()`'s `optionsHash`.
+* A string element simply white-lists the name of an option that should be attached to the view when it is supplied in `view.setOptions()`'s `optionsHash` (see below).
 The name may optionally be followed by an explanation mark, which indicates a "required" option.
 * An object element may be used to give an option a default value.
 Each object element should have two properties, `name` and `defaultValue`, e.g. `{ name : "label", defaultValue : "OK" }`

 You may alternatively supply a function that _returns_ an array as `view.options`, very much like how you may supply a function that returns a hash for the built-in backbone `view.events` property.

-#### `view.getOptionNames()`
+#### `view.setOptions( optionHash )`

-Returns an array containing the names of each of the options declared in `view.options`.
+Sets the view's options to the values in `optionHash` as appropriate, given the option declarations in `view.options`.
+If a "required" option is not supplied (and is not already a property of the view), an exception will be raised.

 #### `view.onOptionsChanged( changedOptions )` callback

 This method, if it exists on a view, is called when option(s) _that are already present on the view object_ are changed via `view.setOptions()`.
 (Therefore it is generally _not_ called when options are first set during view initialization.) `changedOptions` is a hash of the changed options and their new values.

+#### `view.getOptionNames()`

+Returns an array containing the names of the options declared in `view.options`.